microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 Within every Resource, FHIR defines a set of Elements for storing details that uniquely identify each Resource *instance*.
 Elements such as `id` and `meta` apply to all Resources in FHIR, while many other Elements are only used in specific Resources (e.g., the `gender` Element is only found in `Patient`, `Person`, `Practitioner`, and `RelatedPerson` Resources).
 Furthermore, the FHIR model is designed to allow users to add Elements to Resources through extensions.

 Along with Elements, each FHIR Resource is defined with a set of search parameters.
-When a client app makes FHIR API calls, search parameters enable fine-grained data retrieval from Elements within Resources.
+When a client app makes FHIR API calls, setting search parameters enables targeted data retrieval from Elements within Resources.
 There are standard search parameters that apply to all Resources (e.g., `_id`, `_lastUpdated`), and there are Resource-specific search parameters (e.g., `gender` is a Resource-specific search parameter defined for `Patient`).
 Additionally, FHIR provides a framework for creating custom search parameters.
 See the links below for more information.

 + [Standard Search Parameters](https://www.hl7.org/fhir/search.html#all)
 + [Patient Resource-specific Search Parameters](https://www.hl7.org/fhir/patient.html#search) (note that Resource-specific search parameters are always listed at the bottom of the "Content" tab in FHIR R4 Resource documentation)
 + [Defining Custom Search Parameters](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search)

 ## FHIR Search methods
-When doing a search in FHIR, the starting point for the query can be any of the following:
+When doing a search on a FHIR server, the initial target for the query can be any of the following:

 + A Resource type
 + A specific Resource instance
 + A specified Resource [Compartment](https://www.hl7.org/fhir/compartmentdefinition.html)
 + All Resources on a FHIR server (e.g., querying against a search parameter shared by all Resources)

-The simplest way to execute a search in FHIR is to send a `GET` request.
+The simplest way to execute a search in FHIR is to send a `GET` API request.
 For example, if you want to pull all Patient Resources in the FHIR server database, you could query for the `Patient` Resource type:

 ```azurecli
 GET {{FHIR_URL}}/Patient
 ```

-If you want to retrieve the Resource instance for a specific patient, you could narrow your search by adding the `_id` search parameter and the `id` Element value for the Resource:
+If you want to retrieve the Resource instance for a specific patient, you could narrow your search with the `_id` search parameter:

 ```azurecli
 GET {{FHIR_URL}}/Patient?_id=123